PaddlePaddle/PaddleSeg/contrib/PanopticSeg/docs/full_features_en.md

 b = id // (256 * 256) % 256
 ```

 where `id` is a unique identifier for each instance/stuff region in the image.
-This conforms to the [MS COCO format](https://cocodataset.org/#home).

 ## 3 Writing Configuration Files